Polda18/Log4ShellBlock/README.md

 # Log4ShellBlock
-Minecraft Spigot plugin for detecting Log4Shell attacks in chat. _Coming soon._
+Minecraft Spigot plugin for detecting Log4Shell attacks in chat.

 ## What is this about?
 As you might be aware, popular Java library Log4j contained a serious security flaw